mihiran-paranamanage/auction-web-app-with-angular-symfony/README.md

 6. Browse http://localhost:4200/

 * With the 4th step, It wil run "sudo docker-compose build" and "sudo docker-compose up -d" docker commands to build and up the containers.
 At the first time, this will take around 20-30 minutes since it needs to pull all the related docker images.
-* While running the ./installer.sh script, it will ask to enter sudo password, at the end it will prompt a warning message saying, "WARNING!
+* While running the "installer.sh" script, it will ask to enter sudo password, at the end it will prompt a warning message saying, "WARNING!
 You are about to execute a migration in database "auction_mysql" that could result in schema changes and data loss.
 Are you sure you wish to continue? (yes/no) [yes]:"
 * Just hit enter (since the default option is "yes") then installation will be completed.
-* You can re-install the system by running the ./installer.sh script again.
+* You can re-install the system by running the "installer.sh" script again.
 Now it won't take more than 1 minute.
 * This system uses local ports 4200, 3306, 8001, 5000, 5001, 9000, 9001.
 So, after the installation some docker containers will not be getting up if you already used one of these ports.
 * For example, if you use MySQL locally with 3306 port, MySQL container will not work.
 In that case, you may have to stop the local MySQL service by running, "sudo service mysql stop" and then run the "installer.sh" script again.
 * If you get any npm errors (like npm ERR!) while installing, give full permission to the application root folder, delete "client/package-lock.json" file and run the "installer.sh" script again.